angulardart/site-angulardart/src/angular/guide/template-syntax.md

 Binding types other than interpolation have a **target name** to the left of the equal sign, either surrounded by punctuation (`[]`, `()`) or preceded by a prefix (`bind-`, `on-`, `bindon-`).

 The target name is the name of a _property_.
-It may look like the name of an _attribute_ but it never is.
+It might look like the name of an _attribute_ but it never is.
 To appreciate the difference, you must develop a new way to think about template HTML.

 ### A new mental model